116th Air Refueling Squadron: Washington Air National Guard

-The wartime 116th Tactical Reconnaissance Squadron was reconstituted on 21 June 1945.
-It was then re-designated as the 116th Fighter Squadron, and was allotted to the Washington Air National Guard, on 24 May 1946.
-It was organized at Felts Field, Spokane, Washington and was extended federal recognition on 1 July 1947 by the National Guard Bureau.
-The 116th Fighter Squadron was entitled to the history, honors, and colors of the 116th Tactical Reconnaissance Squadron.
-The squadron was equipped with F-51D Mustangs and was allocated to Washington ANG 142d Air Defense Group, with a mission of the air defense of Eastern Washington.
+The 116th Tactical Reconnaissance Squadron was reconstituted on 21 June 1945.
+It was then redesignated as the 116th Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Felts Field, Spokane, Washington and was extended federal recognition on 1 July 1947.
+The 116th Fighter Squadron was equipped with F-51D Mustangs and was allocated to Washington ANG 142d Air Defense Group, with a mission of the air defense of Eastern Washington.

 The short runway and other issues with Felts Field led to the movement of the squadron to the larger Geiger Field on 1 July 1948.
 In March 1950 the squadron received five F-84C Thunderjets.
-The F-84s were received from the 33d Fighter Group at Otis AFB, Massachusetts.
+The F-84s were received from the 33d Fighter Group at Otis Air Force Base, Massachusetts.

 Korean War activation

 North American F-86A Sabre, serial 48-0276 of the 116th Fighter-Interceptor Squadron, 1951, RAF Bentwaters.

 As a result of the Korean War, the 116th Fighter Squadron was federalized and brought to active-duty on 1 February 1951.
-The squadron was assigned to the 81st Fighter-Interceptor Group and moved to Moses Lake AFB, Washington.
-The squadron was re-designated as the 116th Fighter-Interceptor Squadron.
-The 81st was assigned to Tactical Air Command (TAC) as a replacement squadron for the group's 93d Fighter-Interceptor Squadron which was at Kirtland AFB, New Mexico performing air defense duties at the Sandia National Laboratories.
+The squadron was assigned to the 81st Fighter-Interceptor Group and moved to Moses Lake Air Force Base, Washington.
+The squadron was redesignated the 116th Fighter-Interceptor Squadron.
+The 81st was assigned to Tactical Air Command as a replacement squadron for the group's 93d Fighter-Interceptor Squadron which was at Kirtland Air Force Base, New Mexico performing air defense duties at the Sandia National Laboratories.
 It was converted from the F-51s and F-80s to F-86A Sabre jet fighters and performed transition training at Moses Lake.

-After only four months of training, the 81st FIG was ordered to RAF Shepherds Grove, England, to bolster NATO forces in Europe.
-The move was the first time in aviation history a National Guard fighter squadron would cross over to the European Theater under its own power and only the second time such a move was ever attempted without air refueling.
+After only four months of training, the squadron was ordered to RAF Shepherds Grove, England, to bolster NATO forces in Europe.
+The move was the first time in aviation history a National Guard fighter squadron would cross over to Europe under its own power and only the second time such a move was ever attempted without air refueling.

 RAF Shepherds Grove was a former World War II RAF Fighter Command base located in East Anglia.
 The bulk of the ground station buildings were the metal Nissen hut type, with some wood frame and tar paper buildings, and were grouped together in numbered "sites", widely separated to blend into natural, rustic surroundings for purposes of camouflage.
 The main administrative building and clubs were of the larger Quonset hut type.

-Headquarters of the 81st FIG was located at RAF Bentwaters, and the 116th FIS joined with Royal Air Force Fighter Command to provide air defense of Great Britain.
-The 81st FIG was the first F-86 equipped unit in Europe.
-On 1 November 1952, the federalized 116th FIS was returned to the Washington National Guard and its personnel and equipment transferred to the newly activated USAF 78th Fighter-Interceptor Squadron.
+Headquarters of the 81st Group was located at RAF Bentwaters, and the 116th joined with RAF Fighter Command to provide air defense of Great Britain.
+The 81st was the first F-86 equipped unit in Europe.
+On 1 November 1952, the federalized 116th was returned to the Washington National Guard and its personnel and equipment transferred to the newly activated 78th Fighter-Interceptor Squadron.